-9 Money Questions To Ask Your Partner Before Getting Married
+9 Questions About Money Every Couple Should Ask Each Other Before Getting Married

 Money is a feminist issue — and yet, women are still reluctant to talk about it.
 According to a recent Bustle survey of more than 1,000 millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
 Bustle's Get Money series gets real about what millennial women are doing with their money, and why — because managing your finances should feel empowering, not intimidating.
 Today's topic: Money questions to ask your partner before getting married.